BigbossNutchapon/sf333as1/README.md

 # Number Guessing Game in Kotlin using Jetpack Compose

-This Android application is a simple number guessing game developed in Kotlin and Jetpack Compose.
-The game allows players to input a number and provides feedback on whether the guess is correct, higher, or lower than the target number.
-It also keeps track of the number of attempts made by the player and allows them to start a new game.
+This Android application is a straightforward number guessing game built with Kotlin and Jetpack Compose.
+In this game, players enter a number and receive feedback on whether their guess is correct, higher, or lower than the target number, which ranges from 1 to 1000.
+The game keeps track of the player's attempts and allows them to start a new game whenever they wish.

 ## Team Members